subhadeep-123/HackerRank/README.md

-This repo contains the Solutions of HackerRank Python Problems
+This repository contains the Solutions of HackerRank Python Problems